 Herodotus wrote: “ A woman must go to the shrine of Aphrodite once in her lifetime and join together with a stranger (…).In the sanctuary of Aphrodite many women sit with a crown on their head.
 When a woman arrived, she could only return home after one of the strangers threw money in her lap and united with her…”

 There is something magical and mysterious about this story since the town of Erice, if viewed from the top, looks triangular in shape, like the female organ !
-Of the temple there remains only the well of Venus (photo), a sacred vessel that contained holy water.
+Of the temple there remains only the well of Aphrodite (photo), a sacred vessel that contained holy water.
 Between myth and legend, this is all that is left!

 The well is located in the outer courtyard of the castle itself on the highest point of Erice.